apache/nuttx/libs/README.txt

    nxsem_wait() must be used.
 Within libraries, the macro  _SEM_WAIT() (as defined in include/nuttx/semaphore.h) is used instead.
 The definition of this macro accounts for the different usage environments.

+NOTE:  The libraries under libs/ build differently from other NuttX
+components:  There are no build-related files in the libs/ directory; it is simply a container for other well-known, individual library directories.
+The upper level Makefile logic is aware of the libraries within the libs/ container.

+The only real function of the libs/ directory is to prevent the top-level directory from becoming cluttered with individual libraries.